Canadian Pain Task Force Online Consultation

 • Fibromyalgia brought on by major surgery has changed my life

-by Lily, about 4 years ago
+by Lily, over 4 years ago

 Almost 8 years ago I was diagnosed with cancer which required removal of my left lung.
 Approximately 5 months after the surgery, I started feeling achy and flu-like with wide spread body pain that did not go away.
 Because of my symptoms and the fact that my mother has Fibromyalgia, my health care team and I fairly quickly determined that I now had it as well.
 I was immediately prescribed Gabapentin, and Tramacet.
 Not knowing any better, I just started taking them.
 With a few tweaks to the dosage these drugs helped significantly with the pain.
 BUT, I did not...
 Continue reading